Create and manage commit templates

 What to do next

 Once a commit template exists, you’re ready to create a repository and start recording work.
+We talk more about using commit templates in the following sections

 → Create your first repository